prometheus-community/windows_exporter/docs/collector.net.md

 ## Flags

-### `--collector.net.nic-whitelist`
+### `--collector.net.nic-include`

-If given, an interface name needs to match the whitelist regexp in order for the corresponding metrics to be reported
+If given, an interface name needs to match the include regexp in order for the corresponding metrics to be reported

-### `--collector.net.nic-blacklist`
+### `--collector.net.nic-exclude`

-If given, an interface name needs to *not* match the blacklist regexp in order for the corresponding metrics to be reported
+If given, an interface name needs to *not* match the exclude regexp in order for the corresponding metrics to be reported

 ## Metrics